University of Delaware

 Evaluation and Site Testing Assistant Position – CDF Freedom School in DE

-The ideal candidate for this Summer 2017 position supporting the CDF Freedom School in DE, which will be hosted at the Delaware Historical Society’s Mitchell Center for African American Heritage in Wilmington, is a current UD graduate student who is interested in the academic and personal development of pre-college students in under-resourced communities.
+The ideal candidate for this position is interested in the academic and personal development of pre-college students in under-resourced communities.
 The successful candidate will support collection of data to document reading achievement and attitudes about school.
 The successful candidate will also support examination of a new program model that engages high school students in history research and prepares them for roles as peer interpreters in the museum setting.

-Interested candidates must be available for training on Saturday May 20.
-Program dates are June 26-August 4.
+Interested candidates must be available for training on Saturday May 19 .
+Program dates are June 25-August 3.
 This is a 90 hour position, with pay at $20 per hour.

 To apply, write a letter of interest (1.5 pages), detailing why you are interested in the position and how the work will support you in achieving your academic and professional goals.
 Make certain to provide your email and telephone contact information.